Barracuda-Technologies/double-elim-custom/README.md

 # 8 pilot double elimination heat generator plugin
 This RotorHazard plugin allows race directors to use the generator function to create an 8 pilot double elimination bracket.
 Download this file into the plugins directory and restart the timer.

+## Credit
+This plugin is based on the existing multiGP 16 double elimination generator from RotorHazard.

 ## Installation
 Copy the ``heatgenerator-double-elim-8 plugin`` into the ``src/server/plugins directory`` in your RotorHazard install.
 Start RotorHazard.